fMRIAnalysisCourse/fmri-analysis-course/README.md

 # fMRI data analysis course

 Materials for *fMRI data analysis* course taught at [Nicolaus Copernicus University](https://www.umk.pl/en/) in Toruń for cognitive science students (including first-year students).
-The original course was called *Advanced fMRI data analysis course* but it rather contains fundamental topics in fMRI data analysis.
+The course covers fundamental topics in fMRI data analysis.
 The "advanced" part refers to using Python and scripts (not GUI's) over entire classes.